International Law and Diplomacy

 Office of Graduate Admission

-The majority of scholarships cover 25% tuition.
-They are awarded to incoming students on the basis of merit for the entire period of studies.
-To be considered for a scholarship, applicants must include an additional letter with the application material stating an interest in being considered as a candidate.
-Students holding tuition scholarships are required to pay general fees and any other program fees required for specific courses.
+The majority of Rome campus scholarships cover 25 percent of the cost of tuition.
+They are awarded to incoming students on the basis of scholastic achievement, evidence of leadership and work experience, and financial need.
+They are awarded for the entire period of study.
+To be considered for a scholarship, applicants must include an additional letter of interest with their program applications.
+Students who are awarded scholarships are still responsible for paying general fees and any other program fees.

-Graduate assistantships covering 50% or 100% of the tuition cost are only offered to currently matriculated students who are enrolled at the Rome campus.
-They are awarded on the basis of academic achievement, the needs of the St. John's administration and possession of the skills necessary to fulfill the requirements of the position.
-Full and half tuition remission for up to 4 classes per semester is awarded and all students must maintain a full-time study program.
-The renewal, contingent on satisfactory work, is at the discretion of the University.
-Students who are interested in applying must complete the appropriate assistantship application form and submit it with the application materials.
-The application form for both scholarships and graduate assistantships is the same and can be found online here.
+Graduate assistantships covering half or the full cost of tuition for up to four classes per semester are offered to students who are currently enrolled at the Rome campus.
+Assistantships are awarded on the basis of academic achievement, the needs of the St. John's administration, and the student’s demonstrated skills.
+Students receiving assistantships must maintain a full-time study program.
+Renewal of assistantship contracts, contingent on satisfactory work, is at the discretion of the University.
+Students who are interested in applying must complete the appropriate form and submit it with their application materials.